youngtai/d3-relation-tagger/README.md

   - Displayed Graph: this one is underlying what is displayed, showing a subset of nodes and links from the *edited graph*.
 ---
 ### To-do list
-- Fix same-as grouping
+- Fix same-as grouping (disjoin union)
-- Fix convex hull disappearing when links are added or removed.
-- Highlight only a subset of entities in the nbx - matching the nodes that are shown.
-- Use a window to view entities in a subset of the text (showing the corresponding subset of nodes) The value here is that very large documents have too many entities.
-  - This won't work for relationships that span across an entire document, like "same as" relationships.
 - Use brushing to quickly select multiple nodes.
 - Allow scroll input to control link length (may help to allow easier inspection of complicated graphs)
-- Scrolling on the text area to change font size of nbx text.
-- A button and/or hotkey to pause the animation.
-Everytime a link is cut the nodes move around a bunch, when I'd prefer they mostly stay put.
-Consider using a red/green indicator (stoplight)
+- Swiping across a link to cut (rather than clicking over a small target)
 - Refactor
-  - Remove global variables.
+  - Remove global variables (WIP)
-  - Move repeated code into functions.
+  - Move repeated code into functions (WIP)